 Cupping is similar to a massage in sensation as well as its actions on the muscle and fascia layers.
 The cups are applied to create strong suction, pulling muscle and fascia away from the bone, causing them to release tension, blood and body fluids from the areas.
 This allows fresh blood to flow in and nourish.
 Round bruise-like marks with petechiae are left behind for 0-10 days.

 Cupping is also used to break up phlegm in the lungs during a common cold.
 For this condition cups are placed on the back or chest.
 Cups can be left on for 5-30 minutes depending on comfort and need.

-Gua Sha is a topical scrapping technique used by physical therapists and acupuncturists to break up scaring and rope like muscle or tendon.
+Gua Sha is a topical scraping technique used by physical therapists and acupuncturists to break up scarring and rope like muscle or tendon.
 It is great for plantar fasciitis as well as back pain, IT band tension, neck pain, etc.